What’s a Good Internet Speed for Work From Home?

 Is 100 Mbps good for working from home?

 Yes, 100 Mbps is a good internet speed for working from home if you plan to use Zoom, send emails, surf the web, and stream video in 4K.
-A download speed of 100 Mbps should be adequate for a household of 4 members or more.
+A download speed of 100 Mbps should be adequate for a household of four members or more.
+But keep in mind that if everyone is trying to stream or game simultaneously, then you need higher download and upload speeds.
+Your internet speed requirements depend on your online activities.

 +